Nepali Sign Language

-Nepalese Sign Language or Nepali Sign Language (नेपाली साङ्केतिक भाषा) is the main sign language of Nepal.
+Nepali Sign Language (नेपाली साङ्केतिक भाषा) is the main sign language of Nepal.
 It is a partially standardized language based informally on the variety used in Kathmandu, with some input from varieties from Pokhara and elsewhere.
 As an indigenous sign language, it is not related to oral Nepali.
 The Nepali Constitution of 2015 specifically mentions the right to have education in Sign Language for the deaf.
 Likewise, the newly passed Disability Rights Act of 2072 BS (2017 CE) defined language to include "spoken and sign languages and other forms of speechless language." in practice it is recognized by the Ministry of Education and the Ministry of Women, Children and Social Welfare, and is used (albeit in a somewhat pidginized form) in all schools for the deaf.
-In addition, there is legislation underway in Nepal which, in line with the UN Convention on the Rights of Persons with Disabilities (UNCRPD) which Nepal has ratified, should give Nepalese Sign Language equal status with the oral languages of the country.
+In addition, there is legislation underway in Nepal which, in line with the UN Convention on the Rights of Persons with Disabilities (UNCRPD) which Nepal has ratified, should give Nepali Sign Language equal status with the oral languages of the country.

 History

-Nepalese Sign Language may have originated in the first school for the deaf in Nepal, established in Kathmandu in 1966 by an ENT doctor.
+Nepali Sign Language may have originated in the first school for the deaf in Nepal, established in Kathmandu in 1966 by an ENT doctor.
 The school was later moved to a children's home in Naxal.
 The aim of the school was to teach speech therapy to deaf children to have them learn to speak.
 Even so, deaf people who went to the school at this time recall using signs with each other during and after school.
 The oral policy continued until the arrival of the Patricia Ross, who tried to have total communication introduced into the school in 1985.

 In 1980, 13 deaf Kathmandu youths established the Deaf Welfare Association, which would later become the Kathmandu Association of the Deaf (KAD).
 This was the first association of any type established by disabled themselves and run under their own leadership and management.
 One of the chief goals of KAD was social reform of deaf people with an effort to promote and further develop sign language.
 At the time sign language was still banned in the deaf school; however, KAD worked hard to keep it alive at Deaf gatherings on weekends.
 Later KAD developed a one-handed fingerspelling system for Devanagari with the support of UNICEF.